Trauma Counseling: Mental Health & Trauma Therapy

 The fight or flight response

-The fight or flight response, which is also known as the acute stress response, was discovered by physiologist Walter Cannon while studying the sympathetic nervous systems and stress response of animals during digestion.
+The fight or flight response, also known as the acute stress response, was discovered by physiologist Walter Cannon while studying the sympathetic nervous systems and stress response of animals during digestion.
 During the fight or flight response, the heart rate is high, and blood is mobilized toward the arms and legs, leaving less energy to be used for cognitive functions or immunity.
-This is why your thinking may seem fuzzy or muted during periods of fight or flight, or when you experience trauma.
+This is why your thinking may seem fuzzy or muted during periods of fight or flight or when you experience trauma.

 How do you know if you have post-traumatic stress disorder?